carpentries/instructor-training/05-design.md

 ![](img/rid1.jpg)

-Characterize learners.
-:   When we think about concepts at the level of nodes on a concept map,
-    we've got the flexibility to better match where our students are coming from.
+ - **Characterize learners.** When we think about concepts at the level of nodes on a concept map, we've got the flexibility to better match where our students are coming from.
 It can often be helpful to imagine a character that you think represents your student's experience and knowledge; in